 - A. Race abandonment for reasons other than exceeding the time limits is at the sole discretion of the Race Committee.
-If the Race Committee determines it cannot remain on station or otherwise continue its duties as Race Committee, as defined in these Racing Rules and Appendices, the race may be abandoned; however, after one boat has sailed the course and finished, the RC shall not abandon the race without considering the consequences for all boats in the race or series.
-See Rule 8.B. and 8.C. for finishing when the Race Committee is not on station. - B. Abandoned races may be restarted the same day, provided the race can be completed within the race qualification limits described in the Sailing Instructions.
-Abandoned races that cannot be re-started as described above shall not be re-sailed.
+If the Race Committee determines it cannot remain on station or otherwise continue its duties as Race Committee, as defined in these Racing Rules and Appendices, the race may be abandoned; however, after one boat has sailed the course and finished, the Race Committee shall not abandon the race without considering the consequences for all boats in the race or series.
+See Rule 8.B. and 8.C. for finishing when the Race Committee is not on station. - B. An abandoned race may be restarted the same day, provided the race can be completed within the Race Qualification Time Limits described in the Sailing Instructions.
+An abandoned race that cannot be restarted as described above shall not be re-sailed.